 Trademark rights are granted by first use.
 Essentially, the first person to use the completed trademark in business will have ownership over its rights, including suing those who use it otherwise.

 Your company's and products' name and design will be how you represent yourself to customers.
 It is important to make sure that not only are they strong representations of your brand, but that they avoid potentially devastating trademark infringement.

 A registered trademark will give you various legal remedies and protections against those who infringe on your trademark.
 The result of trademark protections is that you will have exclusive ownership over a certain brand in the public market.

-In the UK, there are various trademark laws that allow companies to also have their names and brand challenged if they infringe on a trademark owned by someone else.
+In the UK, various trademark laws allow companies to also have their names and brand challenged if they infringe on a trademark owned by someone else.
 This is intended to create clear barriers between different actors in the market.